COAMFTE Accredited Online MFT Degree Programs

 Work Experience

-• Relevant Experience: While not always mandatory, relevant work or volunteer experience in counseling, social work, or a related field can enhance an application.
-Such experience demonstrates a commitment to and an understanding of the field of therapy.
+• Relevant Experience: While not typically mandatory, relevant work or volunteer experience in counseling, social work, or a related field can enhance an application.
+Such experience demonstrates a commitment to and an understanding of the field of counseling.

 Personal and Professional Qualities